 Does either service give free whitening treatment?

 Byte includes one free bottle of their whitening treatment with your aligners, and you can use it simultaneously with the aligner treatment.
 A replacement bottle will cost you $49.
-WonderSmile doesn’t offer any whitening treatments, but if you’re desperate for some, you can buy it from a competitor like Byte.
-Just be sure you get an aligner-safe blend.
+WonderSmile doesn’t include whitening for free in your treatment bundle, but you can purchase their whitening kit for $149.

 Do Byte and WonderSmile have aggressive upsells?